 A trip from Washington D.C. to Oahu, Hawaii can cost around $3,129 for round-trip airfare for two and a six-night stay at a three-star hotel on Thanksgiving week.
 Cheaper trips are available depending on the date of travel.

 Oahu offers a variety of activities and places for all people.
-It is rich with scenic beaches, pristine waters, stunning landscapes that allow for activities like water sports, hiking, or a morning stroll breathtaking.
-Historic sites are also found on the island, and not to mention the mouth-watering food that Oahu has to offer!
+It is rich with scenic beaches; pristine waters; and stunning landscapes that allow for activities like water sports, hiking, or a morning stroll.
+Breathtaking historic sites are also found on the island, and not to mention, the mouth-watering food that Oahu has to offer!